chuongmep/bim42.github.io/_posts/2017-09-17-using-the-revit-ifc-export-in-your-own-add-on.md

 If the IFC for Revit add-on is installed, you can find these classes in the IFCExporterUIOverride.dll.
 This dll can be found in your ApplicationPlugins folder, in the IFC plugin install folder (C:\ProgramData\Autodesk\ApplicationPlugins\IFC 2018.bundle\Contents\2018)

 Running this on a Revit equipped with the add-on will work nicely, but it will fail miserably when the user doesn’t have the IFC for Revit add-on.
-In this case, the add-on can&#8217;t find the IFCExporterUIOverride.dll containing the IFCExportConfiguration class:
+In this case, the add-on can't find the IFCExporterUIOverride.dll containing the IFCExportConfiguration class:

 <div id="attachment_1239" style="max-width: 666px" class="wp-caption aligncenter">
   <a href="https://bim42.com/wp-content/uploads/2017/09/fail.jpg"><img class="size-full wp-image-1239" src="https://bim42.com/wp-content/uploads/2017/09/fail.jpg" alt="" width="656" height="310" srcset="https://bim42.com/wp-content/uploads/2017/09/fail.jpg 656w, https://bim42.com/wp-content/uploads/2017/09/fail-300x142.jpg 300w, https://bim42.com/wp-content/uploads/2017/09/fail-500x236.jpg 500w" sizes="(max-width: 656px) 100vw, 656px" /></a>